Lovat (river)

 From the source, the Lovat flows in the southeastern direction along the border between Russia and Belarus, it turns north and enters Pskov Oblast of Russia, crossing the border as Lake Sesito.
 In this area, the Lowat flows through the lake district, passing, in particular, Lake Vorokhobskoye.
 Downstrean of Velikiye Luki, in the selo of Podberezye, the Lovat turns northwest and enters Novgorod Oblast.
 Close to Lake Ilmen, the Lovat shares a river delta with the Pola and the Polist, though technically Polist is counted as a tributary of the Lovat.

 The river basin of the Lovat comprises vast areas in the south of Novgorod and Pskov Oblasts, as well as some areas in Tver Oblast and Vitebsk Oblast of Belarus.

-The Lovat is listed in the State Water Register of Russia as navigable between Parfino and the mouth, however, there is no passenger navigation.
+The Lovat is listed in the State Water Register of Russia as navigable between Parfino and the mouth, though there is no passenger navigation.
 Until the 1990s, it was used for timber rafting.

 The Lovat served as a stretch of the trade route from the Varangians to the Greeks, the most important trading route of medieval Rus.
 From Lake Ilmen, ships went upstream the Lovat and then the Kunya, before ending up in the Western Dvina.They then travelled up the Kasplya river to Lake Kasplya from where they crossed the portage to the Dnieper, from where they could reach Constantinople via the Black Sea.